Some links in this post may be affiliate links

 To increase PH (if it is too acidic), add lime to the soil.
 To decrease PH (if it is too alkaline), add soil sulphur.
 Allow a 2 weeks period for the soil to correct the PH.
 Check out this quality potting mix on Amazon for container grown plants.

-Repot a container grown Indian Azalea during the growing season only when the plant is extremely pot-bound as it blooms more when root-bound.
+Repot a container grown Indian Azalea during the growing season, only when the plant is extremely pot-bound; it blooms more when root-bound.
+Usually repotting every 2-3 years is enough.

-Prune Indian Azalea yearly after blooming by cutting back the stems to the desired height.
+Cutback the stems to the desired height, yearly after blooming.
 This will encourage growth of new stem tips from which the flowers grow which means the plant will bloom even more.

 Rhododendron simsii propagation can be done from stem cuttings but they take long to root and do not stay true to type.
 It is preferable to buy a plant from the breeders.